attainu-nightingale/nightingale-course-module/assignments/README.md

     - `students` (name, email, phone, age, etc.).
     - `instructors` (name, email, phone, age, etc.).
 3. Fill in dummy data inside these collections - at least 3 documents each.
-4. Create a route `/students` to show all the student document information in the form of a bootstrap card.
+4. Create a route `/students` to show each student information in the form of a bootstrap card.
 5. There should be one card per student.
-6. Repeat the same for instructors on the route `/instructor`.
+6. Repeat the same for instructors on the route `/instructors`.
 7. Put your files under `assignments` > `week08` > `day02`.

+> Solution session: _day-1_
+>
 > Due day: _day-1_

 ### Day 3: AttainU Portal - Part 2